dnebhrajani/dnebhrajani.github.io/index.md

 # About

 I'm a self-trained artist with a passion for sketching and portraiture in charcoal and graphite.
-From finger-drawings with a stray can of sauce on a freshly-painted wall, to lettering quotes in a skating rink and painting my shoes, art has been consistent with me for as long as I can remember.
+From finger-drawings on a freshly-painted wall, to lettering quotes in a skating rink and painting my shoes, art has been consistent with me for as long as I can remember.
 While I've tried several different styles and mediums, including quilling paper strips, origami, acrylic,